mongodb/specifications/source/dbref.rst

 The documents in these tests are presented as Extended JSON for readability;
 however, readers should consider the field order pertinent when translating to BSON (or their language equivalent).
+These tests are not intended to exercise a driver's Extended JSON parser.
+Implementations SHOULD construct the documents directly using native BSON types (e.g. Document, ObjectId).

 Decoding